foorschtbar/spa-crud-frontend/README.md

 The frontend is hosted at [GitHub Pages](https://foorschtbar.github.io/spa-crud-frontend/).

+## ToDo

+- Dialog to confirm delete
+- Add/Update to Dialog

 ## Usage

 For live edditing and developing, you could use this `docker-compose.yml` file: